 When you’re taking your first steps on skis, its important to get proper instruction from a professional.
 We offer group ski and snowboard lessons in La Plagne, which are perfect for learning in a social setting.
 Our groups run for just 2hrs per day, so you have plenty of time to practice what you’ve learned and ski with family and friends the rest of the day.

 We’ll help you get to grips with everything as quickly as possible, so you have more time to enjoy the mountain and your holiday.
-Find out more about our adult group ski lessons.
+Here’s everything you need to know about your first time skiing.

 Where to stay in La Plagne

 Think La Plagne is the place for your to learn how to ski?
 Here’s where we recommend you stay.

 For the easiest access to a number of easy slopes, it’s best to stay in one of the higher accommodations centres, such as Belle Plagne and Plagne Centre.
 Belle Plagne has both great skiing and a great nightlife, which is connected by bus to Plagne Centre has a lot going on in the evenings.
 Where as Plagne Centre is purpose built (and therefore not the prettiest) but it’s the hub of the area with all the amenities – bars, restaurants, Tourist Office, banks etc.